Traditional Grant Program and Foundation Initiatives

 - Post-secondary readiness and access

-Our educational portfolio is focused primarily in Pottawattamie County, however, we do make limited grants to programs in Southwest Iowa.
 Individual schools are not eligible to apply for grant support, however, we do partner with districts on transformational investments through our initiative process.
 We encourage superintendents to reach-out to discuss the opportunity partner with us.
+We fund education grants throughout our 14 Iowa counties.
+For our metro-Nebraskas counties, education projects that meaningfully include Iowa students may be eligible to apply.
+If you have any questions, we recommend you speak with the appropriate program officer.

 Our Healthy Families portfolio is focused in Pottawattamie County.
 The Foundation places a priority on programs that strengthen families, foster essential life skills and address critical human/social service needs in our community while helping individuals reach their full potential.
 Examples of such programs include proposals that address: